SolidOS/solid-panes/README.md

 ## Goals

-- Make the system module in terms NPM modules for each pane
+- Make the system module in terms of NPM modules; one for each pane

 - Allow (signed?) panes to be advertised in turtle data in the web, and loaded automatically